written by Scott Vickery, Senior Vice President, and Charlotte Mattei, Senior Vice President, Webster Business Banking Webster Business Banking

 (And if you’re already carrying significant debt, now may be the right time to consider debt restructuring to ease some of the pressure.)

-- Consider timely purchases to offset positive accruals.
+- Consider timely purchases to offset taxes.

 A Q4 influx of cash may mean a need to offset taxes with big-ticket purchases.
 This situation prompts a discussion with your advisors: